Sandi: A System for Accountability: Introduction

 \section{Introduction}

-Many emails, instant messages, and phone calls today go unanswered because \textit{receivers} are overwhelmed by other seemingly equally important communication from other \textit{senders}.
+Emails, instant messages, and other communication regularly go unanswered when \textit{receivers} are overwhelmed by other seemingly equally (un)important communication from other \textit{senders}.
+Generative AI exacerbates this problem, as the content alone is often insufficient to determine its legitimacy.

 On the other hand, a sender may have an important matter to discuss with a receiver and high confidence that the receiver will care about it, \textit{e.g.}, a recruiter reaching out to a potential job candidate or a journalist trying to reach a source of information.
-Nevertheless, unless they already have an existing trust relationship, the sender may be unable to get appropriate attention from the receiver, and the receiver may miss a valuable opportunity.
+Yet, unless the sender and receiver already have an existing trust relationship, the sender may be unable to get appropriate attention from the receiver and the receiver may miss a valuable opportunity.

-Therefore, the question we hope to answer is this: \textit{How can a sender share a robust trust signal with a receiver to facilitate efficient communication, when they share little or no prior context?}
+In this work we start with the following question: \textit{How can a sender share a reliable trust signal with a receiver to facilitate efficient communication, when they share little or no prior context?}